What is the purpose of the Physician-Focused Payment Model Technical Advisory Committee (PTAC)?

 Although it is likely that the majority of models submitted will come from physician groups, PTAC invites the submission of payment models from all eligible professionals.
 PTAC also believes that non-physicians (e.g., beneficiaries, consumer advocates, and other health professionals) can contribute very useful insights on all submitted models.
 PTAC also welcomes multi-stakeholder input and invites public comment on all of its processes.
 PTAC values the knowledge of all individuals invested in the health care system as it works to evaluate and recommend PFPMs.

 Where can the public find resources for the development of payment model proposals?

 PTAC recognizes that individuals and stakeholders may benefit from support in the proposal development process.
-The Resources tab of the PTAC website includes a number of documents intended to provide guidance to those submitting payment model proposals.
+The Resources page of the PTAC website includes a number of documents intended to provide guidance to those submitting payment model proposals, including the Common APM Approaches Reference Guide.
+Please visit the Submit a Proposal page to learn how to submit a proposal.
 PTAC also recommends that interested parties subscribe to the PTAC listserv so that they may be informed about PTAC webinars, data sources or other resources as they are made available.

 Who may submit a payment model?

 PTAC welcomes the submission of proposals for PFPMs from a variety of stakeholder groups.
 Any individual or organization may submit a proposal, and there is no limit on the number of proposals stakeholders may submit.